Elijah Barayi: Political activism

-Born in Cradock, Barayi hoped to study at the Fort Hare University, but his family were unable to afford tuition, so he instead became a clerk at the Department of Native Affairs.
-He joined the African National Congress (ANC) in 1952, and worked closely with James Calata.
-He participated in the Defiance Campaign, presenting himself at a local police station without papers after curfew, for which he was sentenced to one month in prison.
+In 1952, Barayi joined the African National Congress (ANC) and worked closely with James Calata.
+James Calata was the ANC Secretary General.
+He participated in the Defiance Campaign, which was organized by the South African Indian Congress and the ANC, presenting himself at a local police station without papers after curfew, for which he was sentenced to one month in prison.